ak--47/mpMigrate/README.md

  - merging projects in separate platforms (web, android, iOS) together into a common project
  - fixing immutable event data with light transformations
+ - sending a single dashboard (or selection of dashboards) from an old to new project
  - auditing an existing project's saved entities
  - "Starting Over" without losing your work.